RajaCodeArchitect/RajaCodeArchitect/README.md

 - Familiarity with `GitHub Actions` for seamless development workflows.
 - proficient in design tools like Adobe Suite (`XD`, `photoshop`, `Illustrator`, `After Effects`, `premiere pro`), `Canva`.
 - Highly motivated and detail-oriented professional
-- Experienced in working with Wordpress for content management.
+- Experienced in working with `Wordpress` `strapi` for content management.
 - Strong passion for technology and effective collaboration skills.
 - Committed to delivering quality results and staying updated with industry trends.